It has been a busy week. I have had long discussions with 4 entrepreneurs this week so far.

 Here, I would like to mention that capital cost highly depends on your app type, location, and your business goals.
 Thus, it won’t be the same in your case.

 As the name suggests, the operating cost is nothing but the expenses related to the operation of telehealth apps.
-It includes app maintenance cost, customer service cost, ongoing users and doctors onboarding costs, ongoing marketing costs, and recruitment & staff management costs.

 If you can’t comprehend this, let me simplify it with an example.